Architecture of Quebec: New France

 Hundreds of family houses were built during the period of New France.
-These particular style houses date back to the 17th and 18th centuries especially in Quebec City, Île d'Orléans, and along the countryside.
+This particular style houses date back to the 17th and 18th centuries and occurs especially in Quebec City, Île d'Orléans, and along the countryside.
 They were specially built to withstand cold weather and look very much like the Normandy houses.

 The Canadiens built several villages, especially in Wisconsin, Michigan, and the Pays des Illinois.

 Sainte-Geneviève is the oldest permanent village in Missouri.
-It was founded towards the end of the 1730s by Canadiens about three kilometres to the South of its current location on the banks of the Mississippi (a mural at the State Capitol of Missouri indicates its founding in 1735).
+It was founded towards the end of the 1730s by Canadiens about three kilometres to the South of its current location on the banks of the Mississippi River (a mural at the State Capitol of Missouri indicates its founding in 1735).
 This is one of the first cities located west of the Mississippi River and North of New Orleans in Louisiana, which would be transferred during its sale from Napoleon to the United States.

 The oldest buildings of Sainte-Geneviève were therefore all built during the Spanish occupation although it is typical French colonial buildings.
-The most representative buildings of this period rely on poles of wood planted vertically in the ground while the traditional colonial American huts were consisted of assembled horizontally logs.
+The most representative buildings of the period rely on poles of wood planted vertically in the ground while the traditional colonial American huts were consisted of assembled horizontally logs.